Outlaws (band): Peak (1975–1979)

 The records released by the band between 1975 and 1980 are considered the best representation of the band's style.
-During this period, The Outlaws performed as a support act for non-Southern rock acts of the time, such as The Who, The Rolling Stones, Aerosmith, Queen, Black Sabbath, Rush, Blue Öyster Cult, Ted Nugent, Peter Frampton, Foghat and Van Halen.
+During this period, the Outlaws performed as a support act for non-Southern rock acts of the time, such as The Who, The Rolling Stones, Aerosmith, Queen, Black Sabbath, Rush, Blue Öyster Cult, Ted Nugent, Peter Frampton, Foghat and Van Halen.
 This contrast of styles was more common at that time than the packaged "genre" tours seen so often these days.
 The willingness of promoters to mix styles led to the Outlaws gaining a large following in the United States.

-The Outlaws' style is highly characterized in their first three albums, The Outlaws (1975), Lady in Waiting (1976), and Hurry Sundown (1977).
-These are considered the best work of the band with all of the "classic era" band members, except for O'Keefe, who was replaced by the left-handed bass player Harvey Dalton Arnold on "Hurry Sundown" (see below for a complete roster of Outlaws members).
-Henry Paul left after their third album in 1977, and eventually formed the Henry Paul Band, which would release four albums from 1979-82.
-With the band beginning to falter in the early 80s, Billy Jones left the band in 1981.
-Henry Paul returned in 1983.
+The Outlaws' style is clearly demonstrated in their first three albums, The Outlaws (1975), Lady in Waiting (1976) and Hurry Sundown (1977).
+These are considered the best work of the band with all of the "classic era" band members.

+Unfortunately, O'Keefe broke a bone in his neck after a fall into an empty pool on July 3, 1976 and was replaced by left-handed bass player Harvey Dalton Arnold on Hurry Sundown.
+Henry Paul left after the Sundown album in 1977 and eventually formed the Henry Paul Band, which would release four albums from 1979 to 1982.
+Paul was replaced by Freddie Salem (vocals, guitar) and drummer David Dix returned after the release of Sundown in 1977 to play alongside Yoho, making for a two-drummer lineup on Bring It Back Alive (1978), Playin' to Win (1978) and In the Eye of the Storm (1979), but Yoho left by the end of 1979.